 In 1992, a fire broke out in Queen Victoria’s private chapel, burning the Grand Reception Room, St George’s Hall, the Crimson Drawing Room and the State Dining Room.
 It took 15 hours for it to be extinguished, and the subsequent repairs took five years to be completed.

 Behind the Scenes

-Today the castle still in use by Queen Elizabeth II and is the largest actively inhabited castle in the entire world.
+The Castle was home to the late Queen Elizabeth II and is the largest actively inhabited castle in the entire world.
 The queen is known to spend the majority of her free weekends here, as well as taking up permanent residence for a month around Easter.
 It is also currently open for visitation.
 Our excursion will give you an inside look at the State Apartment, Queen Mary’s Dollhouse, St George’s Chapel and, of course, all the gorgeous views this castle offers.

 Next time you’re considering going abroad to board one of the many river cruises in Europe, why not take a different route (or should we say river?) and indulge in a ‘staycation’ of sorts?
 Windsor Castle and so much more are easily accessible on our classic voyage – and you don’t want to keep the queen waiting, do you?